-My first novel Edie on the Green Screen is out on 7.13 Books and a #1 Bestseller at Small Press Distribution
+My first novel Edie on the Green Screen is out on 7.13 Books was a #1 Bestseller at Small Press Distribution

 I am a writer and actor from the San Francisco Bay Area, currently living in Brooklyn.
 I love to collaborate with people on projects and am currently working on a short film with Tara Jepsen and Kerri Kenney-Silver, a podcast opera with composer Lisa Mezzacappa, a screenplay about poet Justin Chin, a mystery novel with Laura MacDonald, and a feature film with Jonn Herschend.

 And with third person formalism I present a short bio:

 Beth Lisick is a writer, actor, and the author of six books: the novel Edie on the Green Screen (7.13 Books), the memoir collection Yokohama Threeway and Other Small Shames (City Lights), the New York Times bestselling comic memoir Everybody Into the Pool (ReganBooks, Harper Collins), the gonzo self-help manifesto and national bestseller Helping Me Help Myself (William Morrow, Harper Collins), the story collection This Too Can Be Yours, and the performance poetry/story collection Monkey Girl (both on Manic D Press).